JAQuent/functions-for-matlab/README.md

 ##Disclaimer:

-Except when otherwise stated in writing the copyright holders and/or other parties provide the program 'as is' without warranty of any kind, expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Except when otherwise stated in writing the copyright holders and/or other parties provide the programs 'as is' without warranty of any kind, expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.